Stake logo

 1. BHP Group Limited ($BHP)

 The world’s biggest mining company is, unsurprisingly, the biggest uranium producer listed on the Australian Securities Exchange.
 With its Olympic Dam in South Australia, it produces over 3,500 tons of uranium annually.
-Despite uranium’s rising price in 2022, the fall of iron ore demand (one of BHP’s core products) made the BHP stock price rise just 4.34% last year.
+Despite uranium’s rising price, the fall of iron ore demand (one of BHP’s core products) impacts the BHP stock price.

 2. Rio Tinto Limited ($RIO)